Chol369/n8n-mcp-server/docs/development/testing.md

 # Testing

 This document describes the testing approach for the n8n MCP Server and provides guidelines for writing effective tests.
+The n8n MCP Server test suite uses TypeScript and implements a simplified, consistent mocking approach.

 ## Overview